smartGraphQL/PROgraphQL/README.md

-# Pro-graphQL
+# SmartGraphQL

-## GraphQL Query & Depth Complexity Analysis
+## GraphQL Query Cost & Depth Complexity Analysis

 The Pro-GraphQL library enables users to limit the depth and complexity of queries to their GraphQL server, preventing resource exhaustion.